christopher5106/christopher5106.github.io/_posts/2016-05-11-google-appengine-is-simply-brillant-tutorial.markdown

 The first two parameters of the previous **app.yaml** file are necessary to be in the "custom runtime + flexible environment" case.

 Almost anything is possible with such a configuration file that can define whatever we need, such as the [autoscaling](https://cloud.google.com/appengine/docs/python/config/appref#scaling_elements).
-In my case of a simple demo, I had no need for redondancy and wanted during idle times (low traffic) to have only 1 instance rather than 2, in order to reduce the costs.
+In my case of a simple demo, I had no need for redondancy and wanted with `min_num_instances` set to 1 that during idle times (low traffic) only 1 instance rather than 2 is available, in order to reduce the costs.
 It still provides me the autoscaling function in case of a higher traffic :

 ![autoscaling with one instance in iddle times]({{site.url}}/img/appengine_instances.png)